-The 15" version of our dovetail plate is suited for the 130 f8 StarFire EDT, 155 f7 StarFire EDFS, Takahashi scopes and other instruments of similar size.
+The 15" version of our dovetail plate is suited for the 130 f/8 StarFire EDT, 130 f/6 StarFire EDF, 130 f/6.3 StarFire GT/GTX, Takahashi scopes and other instruments of similar size.
 The two knob assemblies each feature a brass pin with a tapered end to hold your sliding bar firmly without marring the aluminum.
 Use with the 15" Sliding Bar (SB1500), which is sold separately.
 It also makes a great accessory plate when used with either the 900RP, the FP1500, the FP1800 (with rings mounted to inside holes), the SBD16 or another DOVE15.

 NOTE: This plate will not accept Vixen style plates (sliding bars) like the Losmandy V series.
-The newer Vixen specification is slightly narrower than our long established Astro-Physics 15" specification and has a much less angled bevel to the dovetail.
+The Vixen specification is slightly narrower than our long established Astro-Physics 15" specification and has a much less angled bevel to the dovetail.
 This dovetail saddle will not adequately clamp onto the smaller Vixen style plate (sliding bar).
-If you have a Vixen or "V" style dovetail plate on your instrument, please refer to the "12" Vixen Dovetail Converter (SBD2V)" on page 18.
+If you have a Vixen or V-style dovetail plate on your instrument, please use our 10" Dual-style Dovetail Saddle (DOVEDV10).